“To Overcome The Mountain We Must Overcome Ourselves”

 Location: Fairplay, CO

 COURSE: The course starts and finishes at the Park County Fairgrounds in Fairplay, CO.
 The course takes runners southeast of Fairplay on a combination of forest service roads and singletrack trails.
-The course is a lollipop loop where the first and last 14 miles of the course are shared.
-The remaining 23 miles is comprised of one major loop over and around Sheep Mountain, Sheep Ridge and Round Hill.
-The western edge of the loop comes very close to the Buffalo Peaks Wilderness Areas, offering runners some of the most isolated Ultrarunning in our state.
-Download Course Description
+The course is a lollipop loop where the first and last 18 miles of the course are shared.
+The remaining 33 miles is comprised of one major loop over and around Sheep Mountain, Sheep Ridge and Round Hill.
+The western edge of the loop comes very close to the Buffalo Peaks Wilderness Area, offering runners some of the most isolated Ultrarunning in our state.

-AID STATIONS: There will be 7 aid stations on the course totaling 9 aid stops.
-Each aid station will be fully stocked with water, electrolyte drink, and assorted “Ultra” snacks.
+50 Milers: There will be 7 aid stations on the course totaling 9 aid stops.
+7 aid stations will be fully stocked with water, electrolyte drink, and assorted “Ultra” snacks.
+Two aid stations will be Water Only.
 Four Aid stations will have drop bag access, which you will be able to access a total of 5 times.

 Parking: All runners and spectators must park at the designated parking locations ONLY.
 We ask that you NOT park on Main Street, Front Street or 4th Street in Fairplay.
 PLEASE ONLY PARK IN DESIGNATED AREAS.
 A map of these areas will be available closer to the race.